-Maybe you’ve thought of remembering this special time in your life with a tattoo, or maybe you have concerns about existing tattoos when pregnant.
-More than anything you want everything to be safe for you and your baby.
-This information will be helpful for you as you take care of the tattoos you already have and decide on tattoos that you may wish to get during your pregnancy.
+Maybe you’ve thought of remembering this special time in your life by getting a tattoo, or maybe you have concerns about existing tattoos while pregnant.
+Mostly, you just want everything to be safe for you and your baby.
+This information will be helpful for you as you take care of the tattoos you already have and decide whether or not to get a tattoo during your pregnancy.

 Tattoos When Pregnant: First things first – SAFETY